Tax Collector

 24-Hour Payment Drop Box Now Available!

-There is now a 24-hour drop box located in the Police Station for tax payments.
+There is now a 24-hour drop box located in the front of the Annex Building, located at 108 W 3rd Avenue for tax payments.
 The payments are picked up from the box every business day at 9:00 AM and posted that same day.
 Payments placed in the box after 9:00 AM are picked up and posted the following business day.
 NO CASH PAYMENTS, UNDER ANY CIRCUMSTANCES, SHOULD BE PUT INTO THE DROP BOX.

 Please visit the below link for information on New Jersey’s Property Tax Relief Programs.